RanjithNair/RanjithNair.github.io/_posts/2018-03-12-Universal-Redux.md

 * At the server side, get the component being invoked by the route and call the component's static function to populate the redux store.
 * Set the redux store state to the window object while rendering the server side HTML.
-* At the client side, get the redux state conent from the window object and create the store with that content at the client side.
+* At the client side, get the redux state content from the window object and create the store with that content at the client side.

 ## Code Repo